sebbhg/sebbhg.github.io/index.md

   const panelGeneric = document.getElementById('hubPanelGeneric');

   const copy = {
-    courses: Courses and notes that structure the core of my quantitative toolkit: probability, stochastic processes, optimization, numerical methods, derivatives, and machine learning — with short summaries and exercises.,
+    courses: `Courses and notes that structure the core of my quantitative toolkit: probability, stochastic processes, optimization, numerical methods, derivatives, and machine learning — with short summaries and exercises.`,
-    projects: Hands-on projects that combine data, models and code: pricing prototypes, risk analytics, portfolio research and microstructure experiments.
-Each project highlights the problem, approach and results.,
+    projects: `Hands-on projects that combine data, models and code: pricing prototypes, risk analytics, portfolio research and microstructure experiments.
+Each project highlights the problem, approach and results.`,
-    reading:  Curated reading lists and annotations across papers, textbooks and articles that influenced my thinking on modeling, risk, markets and systems design.
+    reading:  `Curated reading lists and annotations across papers, textbooks and articles that influenced my thinking on modeling, risk, markets and systems design.`, };
-  };

   function activate(key, labelUpper){